armckinney/west-end-financial/README.md

 * It can pre-approve your customers for a credit line
 * It can enable cross-selling of other financial products such as savings and checking accounts
 * It can reduce overhead and responsabilities of your Credit Loan Officers

-### Building for Heroku
-Heroku requires a `requirements.txt` in the root directory and Continuous Deployment is not configured for this repository.
-Thus, a manual dump of dependencies is required via executing `poetry export -f requirements.txt -o requirements.txt --without-hashes` prior to deploying on Heroku.